If you would like to know how to train effectively, without accumulating unnecessary miles, choose a training plan.

 10K world record

-The 10K women’s world record is 29:43 minutes (the average pace of 4:47 min/mi), and it was run by Joyciline Jepkosgei in Praha in 2017.
+The 10K women’s world record is 29:43 minutes (the average pace of 4:47 minutes per mile), and it was run by Joyciline Jepkosgei in Praha in 2017.

-The 10K men’s world record is 26:24 minutes (the average pace of 4:15 min/mi), and it was run by Rhonex Kipruto in Valencia in 2020.
+The 10K men’s world record is 26:24 minutes (the average pace of 4:15 minutes per mile), and it was run by Rhonex Kipruto in Valencia in 2020.

 What is a good 10K time?

-In general, most runners consider a finishing time that’s under 50 minutes to be a good 10K time.
 A good 10K time depends on many factors such as age, gender, fitness level, experience, weather, and running terrain.

 A good 10K running time varies from person to person.
 Someone will find 50 minutes a good 10K time, while some other runner might be dissatisfied with that result.